alexfrf/scouting-profiler-v1.0/README.md

 [Portfolio](https://alexfrf.github.io/) | [GitHub Repo](https://github.com/alexfrf/scouting-profiler)

-The purpose of this text is to describe the project for the planning, development, conceptualization and subsequent deployment of a web application that visualizes a model that seeks to segment the characteristics of the players in the most important world football competitions according to advanced metrics and, segmenting the game model of the teams, being able to associate, to each club, the footballers who, for each position on the field, best fit into their system.
-The purpose is to add the variant of the team's style of play -their own and the others-, measuring and quantifying it to be able to find those players that are closest, based on advanced metrics, to the numbers of the team that we are analyzing.
-Those footballers will be the ones that, potentially, best suit the needs for which said team goes to the market, since they will be pieces that will require a shorter adaptation process and will know similar game mechanisms, since they will come from sets that, tactically, show similarities.
+The purpose of this text is to describe a project for planning, developing, conceptualizing, and subsequently deploying a web application that visualizes a model for segmenting the characteristics of players in the world's most important football competitions according to advanced metrics.
+By segmenting the game model of teams, the application aims to associate the footballers who best fit into their system for each position on the field.
+The goal is to add the variant of the team's style of play, both their own and others, by measuring and quantifying it to find those players who are closest, based on advanced metrics, to the numbers of the team being analyzed.
+These footballers will potentially best suit the needs for which the team goes to the market, as they will require a shorter adaptation process and will know similar game mechanisms since they come from teams that show tactical similarities.

 **App built and shared via Streamlit | [LINK](https://alexfrf-mlscoutingprofiler.streamlit.app/)**